-Note: If you need to control the ordering of objects (e.g., you need to make sure that your lines display on top of your regions), put the different object types in separate layers.
+Note: If you need to control the ordering of objects (for example, you need to make sure that your lines display on top of your regions), put the different object types in separate layers.
 Put your line objects in one table, and put your region objects in another table.
-Then use the Layer Control dialog box to order the layers.
+Then use the LAYER CONTROL dialog box to order the layers.